zeroarst/qmetry-test-management-gradle-plugin/README.md

 # qmetry-test-management-gradle-plugin
-QMetry Test Management plugin for Gradle has been designed to seamlessly integrate your CI/CD pipeline with QMetry.
+QMetry Test Management plugin for Gradle has been designed to seamlessly integrate your gradle project with QMetry.

 QTMGradlePlugin uploads result file(s) generated in a Gradle project to QTM Enterprise server.
 The plugin, if used in a gradle project, provides an additional gradle task 'qtmUploadResults'